Open-Collective-Foundation/docs/how-it-works/fees.md

 ### Can we have a discount?

-Initiatives often ask us for discounts on fees.
+Collectives often ask us for discounts on fees.
 We wish we could say yes, because we are so inspired by the important work they do, and understand that every dollar counts.
 People also ask for discounts on bringing in funds already raised before joining OCF.
 We understand that it can feel odd to pay fees on money you already have.&#x20;

 However, our standard fees are already as lean as we can make them given our very real [costs](fees.md#what-do-we-use-fee-revenue-for).
-To provide our services and continue to improve them, we need to keep OCF healthy and vibrant for the good of all initiatives we serve.
+To provide our services and continue to improve them, we need to keep OCF healthy and vibrant for the good of all Collectives we serve.
 It's also important to remember that most of our costs, and much of the value we provide, are related to holding, managing, and paying out funds over time, not just about fundraising.&#x20;

 So, outside of specific campaigns (like the fee waiver we offered COVID19 response groups at the height of the pandemic), and our standard graduated [discounts on budgets over $500k](fees.md#how-much-are-the-fees), **we are not able to provide any discounts on fees**.